DEIB-GECO/AviFluHunt-repo/README.md

 ---

-#### 1. Introduction
+### 1. Introduction

-This application provides a **web-based interface** for avian flu researchers to:
+AviFluHunt provides a **web-based interface** for avian flu researchers to:
-- Query markers and their effects on hosts or drugs.
-- Examine literature references and marker groups.
 - Filter data by location, date range, or host type.
-- View an automatically generated taxonomy tree of avian species in the database.
+- Query markers and their effects on hosts or drugs (according to literature).
+- Build interesting analytics on markers, segments, and mutations.

 The system is built to leverage **domain knowledge** (markers, effects, literature references, etc.) and is powered by a **Dockerized backend** to simplify setup and deployment.
-If you have not yet set up the Docker environment, please refer to the project’s **README** for instructions on installation and configuration.

 ---

-#### 2. Getting Started
+### 2. Getting Started

+For details on how to use AviFluHunt Docker, please visit [this link](https://github.com/DEIB-GECO/AviFluHunt/blob/main/docker_doc.md), then come back here!

 1. **Access the Application**
    Once Docker is running (using `docker compose up -d`), open your browser and navigate to the URL provided in the Docker logs (e.g., `http://localhost:8000`).